Middle East worries over possible US strike on Iran one month after protests began

 That death toll exceeds that of any other round of protest or unrest in Iran in decades, and recalls the chaos surrounding the 1979 Islamic Revolution.

 The protests began on Dec.
 28, sparked by the fall of the Iranian currency, the rial, and quickly spread.
-The country has faced more than two weeks of internet blackout — the most comprehensive in its history.
+The country has faced nearly three weeks of an internet blackout — the most comprehensive in its history.